akimd/vcsn/doc/README.txt

 information (e.g., derived-term, product, determinize, minimize, shuffle, infiltration...).

+** VCSN_TMPDIR
+Path to the folder in which compiled contexts should be stored.
+Defaults to /tmp if not specified.

 Use this Perl snippet to put turn this information in something that Graphviz displays.